 Navigating these treacherous roadways requires more than just skill — you’ll need a fair share of luck, too.

 Think your morning commute is bad?
-Just be grateful that you don’t have to navigate any of these six roads of doom:
+Just be grateful that you don’t have to navigate any of these five roads of doom:

 1. North Yungas Road, Bolivia